 “It’s about the message, regardless of the medium.
 As a brand you need to figure your demographic out” says Rhodri.

 Where does your target audience like to hang out?
 Where do they sit on the buying journey?
 Once you figure the answers to these questions out, adopt a consistent strategy across all channels so that whether the consumer is reading your email, seeing your ad on the tube or scrolling past your sponsored post, it’s unmistakably you.
 We work very closely with brands to develop and clarify their unique brand DNA.
-Getting this right can transform their business.
+Getting this right can transform their business and help them survive the challenges of fashion marketing.
 Read here what makes a brand stand out.

 Take time to consider your target audience, and the problem your brand can solve better than anybody else.
 If there are 50 other denim brands making jeans, what makes yours different?
 Perhaps you use sustainable methods or have a genius fit.

 With client ME+EM we created a unique problem-solving business.
 We brainstormed and discussed how to solve something in the targeted customer’s wardrobe.
 Not only that, but with my luxury business background, Founder Clare Hornby was able to deliver the designer fit and luxury fabrics at an accessible price point with a direct to consumer model.
 You can read more here about how consistency impacts on retaining customers.

 Once you know what makes you distinct, make sure this message is sewn into the tapestry of your brand in the product in the photography and copy.
 Shout about it and make it known on the platforms most relevant to your brand.

 In PART 2 of the blog about the challenges of fashion marketing and its opportunities coming soon, we’ll look at personalisation, the power of simplicity and the revival of print.

 Are you a retailer or brand looking for help to move your business online?
 We can help you with your digital strategy, help you navigate the chaos and get you credible and visible and grow online.
 Contact us today.